ThomasJayWilliams/SqlUpdateManager/docs/DOCUMENTATION.md

 ```
 sum connect
 sum use "MyDatabase"
-sum location add "C:/Procedures"
+sum register "C:/Procedures"
 sum status
 sum update
 ```
-The commands above added server to SUM, connected to it, added database, moved the scope to the specified database, added a location with procedure files, shown status and executed procedures update for the current database.
+The commands above added server to SUM, connected to it, added database, moved the scope to the specified database, registered directory with procedures files, shown status and executed procedures update for the current database.
 ## SQL Update Manager commands
 ## Global parameters
 #### -h, --help